-When are stockholder proposals and director nominations due for the 2023 Annual Meeting of Stockholders?
+When are stockholder proposals and director nominations due for the 2024 Annual Meeting of Stockholders?

-If you wish to submit proposals for inclusion in our proxy statement for the 2023 annual meeting of stockholders (the "2023 Annual Meeting"), we must receive them on or before December 26, 2022.
-Nothing in this paragraph shall require us to include in our proxy statement or proxy card for the 2023 Annual Meeting any stockholder proposal that does not meet the requirements of the SEC in effect at the time.
+If you wish to submit proposals for inclusion in our proxy statement for the 2024 annual meeting of stockholders (the "2024 Annual Meeting"), we must receive them on or before December 25, 2023.
+Nothing in this paragraph shall require us to include in our proxy statement or proxy card for the 2024 Annual Meeting any stockholder proposal that does not meet the requirements of the SEC in effect at the time.
 Any such proposal will be subject to Rule 14a-8 of the Securities Exchange Act of 1934, as amended (the "Exchange Act").

-If you wish to nominate a director or submit a proposal for presentation at the 2023 Annual Meeting, without including such proposal in next year's proxy statement, you must be a stockholder of record and provide timely notice in writing to Vital Farms, Inc., 3601 South Congress Ave., Suite C100, Austin, Texas 78704, Attn: Corporate Secretary.
-To be timely, we must receive the notice not less than 90 days nor more than 120 days prior to the first anniversary of the Annual Meeting, that is, between February 8, 2023 and March 10, 2023; provided, however, that in the event that the date of the 2022 Annual Meeting is more than 30 days before or more than 30 days after such anniversary date, we must receive your notice (a) no earlier than the close of business on the 120th day prior to the 2023 Annual Meeting or the close of business on the 10th day following the day on which we first make a public announcement of the date of the 2023 Annual Meeting.
+If you wish to nominate a director or submit a proposal for presentation at the 2024 Annual Meeting, without including such proposal in next year's proxy statement, you must be a stockholder of record and provide timely notice in writing to Vital Farms, Inc., 3601 South Congress Ave., Suite C100, Austin, Texas 78704, Attn: Corporate Secretary.
+To be timely, we must receive the notice not less than 90 days nor more than 120 days prior to the first anniversary of the Annual Meeting, that is, between February 7, 2024 and March 9, 2024; provided, however, that in the event that the date of the 2024 Annual Meeting is more than 30 days before or more than 30 days after such anniversary date, we must receive your notice (a) no earlier than the close of business on the 120th day prior to the 2024 Annual Meeting or the close of business on the 10th day following the day on which we first make a public announcement of the date of the 2024 Annual Meeting.
 Your written notice must contain specific information required in Section 5 of our amended and restated bylaws (the "Bylaws").
 For additional information about our director nomination requirements, please see our Bylaws.

-In addition to satisfying the foregoing requirements under our Bylaws, to comply with the universal proxy rules (once effective), stockholders who intend to solicit proxies in support of director nominees other than our nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act no later than April 9, 2023.
+In addition, stockholders who intend to solicit proxies in support of director nominees other than our nominees must provide in their notice any additional information required by Rule 14a-19(b) under the Exchange Act.